Sinodun/dnsperf-tcp/README.md

 optimal for TCP connection handling - a better solution would be a standalone tool with all the functionality of dnsperf/resperf.

+*NOTE* This branch includes support for TLS.
+To implement this some re-factor of the code was required which has a small performance impact, therefore this code has not been merged into master.
+This branch also has some changes to the build system so please read the ```INSTALL``` file for details of how to build.

 Feedback and comments are welcome either via email to sara@sinodun.com or jad@sinodun.com or via the issue tracker for this repo.